smartnic/sigcomm21_artifact/README.md

 ## Claims to reproduce.
 In this artifact, we provide instructions to reproduce the following claims in the paper.

-1. K2's functionality of optimizing BPF programs.

-2. Optimization impacts on equivalence-checking time.

-3. ...
+1. [Artifact functionality (basic)] We exercise all of K2's main software components by showing how to optimize a small, simple program. [total estimated time: XX minutes]

+2. [Artifact functionality (intermediate): changing program inputs.]
+We show how a user might change the input program to K2 to obtain different outputs.
+K2 accepts programs in three formats: BPF C macros used by the Linux kernel (file extension .bpf), a home-grown format we developed (we call this the K2 language, files with extension .k2), and pre-compiled BPF object files.
+The compiler will output optimized versions of the programs in the same format that is consumed. [total estimated time: XX minutes]

+3. [Artifact functionality (advanced): changing compiler parameters.]
+We show how a user might modify the parameters fed to K2 by modifying the K2 command line in our scripts.
+The full set of available K2 parameters is available at ____ [total estimated time: XX minutes.]

+4. [Result reproduction] Instruction count reduction: We provide scripts to reproduce a subset of results on the reductions in program instruction counts that K2 can obtain (table 1 in the submitted paper).
+The subset of benchmarks chosen corresponds to those programs that we believe can run fast enough on a user's laptop -- we chose benchmarks where the best programs were found within 30 minutes in our submission. [total estimated time: XX minutes.]

+5. [Result reproduction] Impact of optimizations: We provide scripts to reproduce a subset of results on the impact of optimizations on reductions in equivalence-checking time (table 3 in the submitted paper).
+The subset of benchmarks chosen corresponds to those programs that we believe can run fast enough on a user's laptop -- we chose benchmarks where the best programs were found within 1 hour in our submission. [total estimated time: XX minutes.]

+## Note
-`Note`.
-To make it feasible to run the artifact quickly, we removed some benchmarks that take more than 30 minutes.
-The expected results showing below are only used for reference, since K2 leverages stochastic search so that we cannot guarantee the results are exactly the same for every run.
+1. The results showing below can only be used for reference, since K2 leverages stochastic search so that we cannot guarantee the results are exactly the same for every run.
 Expected time for the evaulation of the artifact is around 4 hours (based on a machine with 3.1 GHz Dual-Core Intel Core i7 processor, 16 GB 1867 MHz DDR3 memory).

+2. K2 is a synthesizing compiler that optimizes BPF programs better than traditional compilers like clang.
+However, it does so at the expense of additional compile time.
+When you run the compiler on a program, you may often need to wait for much longer to see results.
+We have made our best efforts to provide sample programs that can near-interactively compiled on a reasonably powerful laptop, with estimations of how long you might have to wait for each compilation to finish.

 ---